The shared pool of money used to provision the boat is called a “kitty.” Yes, you can pet or pound it, just make sure to take care of it together!

 • Supplies listed on the shopping list if not already included on the boat (eg: tea towels, trash bags, etc.)

-• Mooring / docking fees at marinas (excluding the “home port(s)”)
+• Mooring / docking fees at marinas (excluding the “home port(s)” on the first and last nights)

 • Drinks, both alcoholic and non-alcoholic

-• Any other supplies the crew wish to purchase for communal use
+• Any other supplies the passengers wish to purchase for communal use

 How to manage the kitty

-To ensure fairness, here are a few rules we suggest for each crew:
+To ensure fairness, here are a few rules we suggest for each crew of passengers:

-1. There is one kitty per boat, for use by the crew of that boat
+1. There is one kitty per boat, for use by those booked on that boat

-2. Each person (except the skippers) contribute equally to the kitty
+2. Each person (except the skippers and any other official BWS crew) contribute equally to the kitty

-4. Each person contributes equally to top up the kitty if there are not enough funds to cover the remaining expenses.
+4. Each person contributes equally to top up the kitty if there are not enough funds to cover the remaining expenses (15% reduction applies to non-alcohol drinkers if alcohol will be purchased in the top-up).
 Similarly, each person receives an equal amount back if there are leftover funds at the end of the trip

-5. In case there are those who drink significantly different amounts of alcohol on board, we have found that it may be in the best interest of the crew for those who drink significantly more to add a little extra to cover the difference.
-However, we recommend against being overly critical of small differences in cost (eg: if some have one or two drinks at a restaurant when others have none), as this can cause unnecessary tension
+5. In case there are those who drink significantly different amounts of alcohol on board, we have found that it may be in the best interest of the group for those who drink significantly more to add a little extra to cover the difference.
+However, we recommend against being overly critical of small differences in cost (eg: if some have one or two drinks at a restaurant when others have none), as this can cause unnecessary tension over a few Euros

 6. The crew selects one person to be responsible for the kitty on the first day prior to provisioning.
-This person (aka: “Minister of Finance Fabulousness”) will: collect the funds from each person (except the skippers), safeguard the money, and pay for items / services related to the community as mentioned on this page
+This person (aka: “Minister of Finance Fabulousness”) will: collect the funds from each person (except the skippers and official BWS crew), safeguard the money, and pay for items / services related to the community as mentioned on this page

-7. In case the crew disagrees on whether to cover a cost out of the kitty, the skipper will have final word to make a fair decision in the best interest of the entire crew
+7. In case the group disagrees on how to manage the kitty, the skipper will have final word to make a fair decision in the best interest of the entire group

 8. Sissy that kitty!